bifeng/nlp_paper_colletion/representation/chinese word embedding.md

 + Different output vectors for same sentences

 It seems the unstable output is resulted from the stateful LSTM in ELMo.
-But empirically, it does not hurt the performance.
+But empirically, it does not hurt the performance (**result can't replicate !
+How to deal with it?**).

 I guess its something related to LSTM internal states as stated in AllenNLP note (Notes on statefulness and non-determinism) :
 <https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md>